SeekND/CaptureTheFlag/README.md

 - R7 WHITE
 - R8 MULTICOLOR

-6. Scavenger Hunt.
+Mode 6.
+Scavenger Hunt.
 All flags have been hidden.
 It's your mission to find as many as you can before your battery ends.
 - R1 BLUE
 - R2 GREEN
 - R3 YELLOW